 Benefits of Being a Certified Family Life Educator

-Additionally, standards identified for certification help increase awareness and understanding of family life education as a profession.
+Additionally, standards identified for certification help increase awareness and understanding of Family Life Education as a profession.

-- increases your credibility by showing that you've met the high standards and criteria needed to provide quality family life education;
+- increases your credibility by showing that you've met the high standards and criteria needed to provide quality Family Life Education;

 - validates your education and experience;

-- recognizes your expertise in the the broad, comprehensive range of issues which constitute family life education;
+- recognizes your expertise in the the broad, comprehensive range of issues which constitute Family Life Education;

 - provides networking opportunities locally, nationally, and internationally.
-CFLEs receive a quarterly newsletter (CFLE Network), access to a directory of other CFLEs, and access to the CFLE discussion group, which is a great resource for announcing events, job opportunities, and calls for papers, and for sharing information on curricula, teaching ideas, etc.
+CFLEs receive a quarterly newsletter (CFLE Network), access to a directory of other CFLEs, and access to the CFLE online discussion group, which is a great resource for announcing events, job opportunities, and calls for papers, and for sharing information on curricula, teaching ideas, etc.